 Use Pom Poms To Make A Rustic Centerpiece

 It’s super easy to incorporate pom poms into a rustic centerpiece.
 Just gather up some thin, somewhat flexible, branches to use as stems.
 Birch branches work wonderful for this.
 Arrange the branches in your favorite vase.
 Then, simply attach the yarn balls to the end of the branches.
 Because the pom poms are so dense, they stay put nicely on the branch.
-There is no need for clue or anything.
+There is no need for glue or anything.

 Although I really like the fresh color of the green in my space, it would be fun to experiment with other colors.
 Cream or white yarn would give a pretty and chic look to a centerpiece.
 An assortment of colors would create a bouquet of cheer.
 Since making pom poms is as relaxing as knitting, I can see myself making a large stash of different colored pom poms to use in future projects.
 They also would make great embellishments for gift packages instead of bows.